Pettersson-dev/Security-architecture/README.md

 * Apply MFA to prevent account takeover
 * Use an email gateway that has Security capabilities usch as spam filtering and monitoring
 * Use DMARC to prevent domain fraud.
-* Use TLS and DNS-based Authentication of Named Entities (DANE) for transport security.
+* Use TLS (StarTLS) and DNS-based Authentication of Named Entities (DANE) for transport security.
 * Apply secure data transfer with trusted parties e.g setting up mtls

 Links